dariol83/ccsds/README.md

 Stable releases are published on Maven Central.
 The latest code version is always available on the master branch here on GitHub.

 **Disclaimer: this code is implemented as personal hobby, without any use of external systems or software to test or validate its behaviour (it is neither operationally nor effectively tested).
 It is not endorsed by any organization, association or company.
-It is the result of my passion for software engineering and coding, and of hours spent developing during my evenings (often with a beer in front of me and my ukulele on the side).
-Even if I put the best of me into this, compliance to the different standards as well as correct behaviour is not guaranteed.
+It is the result of my passion for software engineering and coding, and of hours spent developing during my evenings.
+I put the best of me into this, but compliance to the different standards as well as correct behaviour is not guaranteed.
 As the Apache License makes clear, use the modules of this repository at your own risk.**

 ## SLE
 The SLE User Test Library (eu.dariolucia.ccsds.sle.utl) is a test library that implements the user side of an SLE data exchange session.